-To get mail-order forms and information about filling your prescriptions by mail, call Member Services at the number at the bottom of the page.
+To get order forms and information about filling your prescriptions by mail, call Member Services at the number at the bottom of the page.
 The mail-order forms are also available on our website.

 Usually, a mail-order prescription will get to you within 10-14 days.
-If your order is delayed, contact Express Scripts® Pharmacy at 1-833-750-0201 (TTY: 711).
+If your order is delayed, contact Express Scripts® Pharmacy at 1-833-750-0201 (TTY: 711), 24 hours a day, 7 days a week.
+Or, log on to express-scripts.com/rx.